nichia/nichia.github.io/_posts/2019-06-23-campoutz_-_heroku_deployment.markdown

 task :start => 'start:development'
 ```

 ## React Router

 To handle different pages within Create React App (using React Router) will require changes to the Rails app.

-First tell Rails to pass any HTML requests that it doesn’t catch (not on listed on config/routes file) to our Create React App.
+First tell Rails to pass any HTML requests that it doesn’t catch (not listed on *config/routes* file) to our Create React App.

-Change the app/controllers/application_controller.rb from using the *API* to using *Base*.
+Change the *app/controllers/application_controller.rb* from using the *API* to using *Base*.

-In the app/controllers/application_controller.rb, add a fallback_index_html method:
+In the *app/controllers/application_controller.rb*, add a fallback_index_html method:
 ```
 class ApplicationController < ActionController::Base